 Supplies You Will Need

-You will need to begin by cutting all the pieces of THIS CUT FILE out of colored cardstock.
-As you can see, I altered the color scheme of the original project slightly.
 You can feel free to use whatever colors you would like.
 Match the party decor, your prom dress, or just pick Mom’s favorite colors.
 Stick to greenish shades for the leaf layers, if you would like to keep the corsage looking natural.
 Or go wild and use patterned cardstock.
 It’s totally up to you!

-How Can you Wear a Cricut Corsage?
+How Can You Wear a Cricut Corsage?

 The original Design Space project gives instructions for turning the finished piece into a wrist corsage.
 I opted to hot glue a brooch pin to the back of the paper flowers so that it can be worn like a standard corsage.
 You could also hot glue the finished piece onto a headband to take this project in an entirely different direction.
 That’s what I love about crafts like this, just let your creativity run!